bic-berkeley/psych-214-fall-2016/brisk_python.rst

 ******

 Tuples are almost the same as lists, except they are not mutable.
-That is, you cannot change the elements of a tuple, or add or remove elements.
+That is, you cannot change the elements of a tuple, or change the number of elements.

 .. nbplot::